fluffynukeit/purescript-foreign-options/README.md

 purescript-foreign-options
 ==========================

-Purescript module for converting options objects defined in Purescript into objects used for options in foreign Javascript libraries.
+Purescript module for converting options records defined in Purescript into objects used for options in foreign Javascript libraries.

 ### Motivation